 Inflammation per se is not evil.
 In fact, it is a natural immune response meant to protect our bodies from foreign substances, injury, or infection.
-Yes, pain, swelling, and even immobility or fever can go with it but actually, it’s part of our body’s two part defence – fight then heal.
+Yes, pain, swelling, and even immobility or fever can go with it but actually, it’s part of our body’s two-part defense – fight then heal.
 Sometimes, the complete process can be completed as quickly as in a few hours while more severe damage may last up to a week or two.
 The more dangerous kind of inflammation is long-term – it goes away only to recur a few more times, or subsides and then flares up again.
 Chronic inflammation can last for months or even years.

 But how does that happen?

 When cells are damaged, they release chemicals like histamine and prostaglandins that may cause pain and swelling.
 When that occurs, a series of vascular, cellular, and chemical responses take place.
 Part of that is the accumulation and proliferation of phagocyte cells that “clean up the site” by ingesting bacteria or foreign particles.
 The main phagocytes involved in the inflammation response are called the neutrophils which contain cell-destroying enzymes and proteins.
-After the neutrophils, another type of white blood cell called the monocytes start working.
+After the neutrophils, another type of white blood cell called the monocytes starts working.
 These mature into cell-eating macrophages.
 These natural defenders are often present in large amounts only after the injury or up to a few weeks after the cellular damage.

 What Causes Chronic Inflammation?

 The problem occurs when there is interference with the healing process.
 Repeated and prolonged episodes of short-term inflammation and non-elimination of the inflammatory cause may result in the inflammation becoming chronic.
-At this stage, the infiltration of cell tissues by macrophages, lymphocytes, and plasma cells do more harm than good.
+At this stage, the infiltration of cell tissues by macrophages, lymphocytes, and plasma cells does more harm than good.
 Rather than promote healing, they contribute to progressive cell damage and eventual impairment of function.

-There are also other factors that induce chronic inflammatory response and chronic diseases.
+There are also other factors that induce a chronic inflammatory response and chronic diseases.
 These include bacterial, viral, and parasitic infections, chemical irritants, and non-digestible particles like asbestos and silica.

-But let’s not leave out common, every-day occurrences we can all relate to such as insomnia or jetlag!
+But let’s not leave out common, everyday occurrences we can all relate to such as insomnia or jetlag!
 These too can set off inflammation.
 And the important thing to realize is, that once the cycle of inflammation gets going, it actually becomes a self-perpetuating cause for inflammation.
 Inflammation begets inflammation which begets inflammation.
 It’s a merry-go-round that doesn’t need any outside triggers anymore.
 It’s a merry-go-round that needs to be stopped.
 Why?

 Well, besides a list of diseases that are caused by being in constant inflammation, it makes you feel terrible!
-It saps your energy, puts you on the couch and makes you wonder what happened to your life!
+It saps your energy, puts you on the couch, and makes you wonder what happened to your life!
 Inflammation makes it hard to exercise – both energy-wise and pain-wise.
 Once in the cycle, if you overdo it even slightly, you can increase the inflammation.
 Inflammation leads to weight gain, and fat cells put out their own inflammatory cells!
 Another catch-22!

 Chronic Inflammation Causes Chronic Diseases

 There is a growing list of chronic diseases that are known to be caused by chronic inflammation.
-This includes cancer, IBD, PCOS, diabetes, obesity, and cardiovascular, pulmonary and neurodegenerative diseases – like Parkinson’s, Alzheimer’s and dementia.
+This includes cancer, IBD, PCOS, diabetes, obesity, and cardiovascular, pulmonary, and neurodegenerative diseases – like Parkinson’s, Alzheimer’s, and dementia.
 Inflammation gets to the brain!
 Protect your brain cells!